A Letter to the Jewish Teenagers of the World – From a Former Jewish Teenager

 Rose Mallinger is a friend’s mother and grandmother.
 Her family is very involved at the JCC.
 I played basketball with her grandchildren.
 I attended her funeral on November 2nd.

-A friend of mine was hiding in a closet in the chapel with Melvin Wax before Melvin was killed.
+A community member I know was hiding in a closet in the chapel with Melvin Wax before Melvin was killed.
 The shooter didn’t see my friend because she was hiding on the floor.
 He walked out, giving her just enough time to get out of the building.

 Irv Younger coached friends of mine at the JCC and was known throughout the community.